AOT-Technologies/forms-flow-ai/USAGE.md

 > The following instructions can be followed to use formsflow.ai solution after the successful healthcheck of all formsflow.ai services.

 ### [STEP 1](#) Designer Task
-   * Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
+   * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
-   * After the log in is successful you will be redirected to http://localhost:3000/form where you can `Create / View / Edit / Delete a form`.
+   * After the log in is successful, you will be redirected to http://localhost:3000/form where you can `Create/View/Edit/Delete a form`.
-   * To create a form you can click on **Create Form Button** where you can use the integrated form.io library to create a form with ease.
+   * To create a new form click on **Create Form Button**.
+Now you can use the Drag-and-drop forms-builder with rich UI components to create a form with ease.
    * Once the form creation is completed click on **Save & Preview Button**, you can modify the form by clicking on **Edit Button** or click on **Next Button** to proceed further at this point.
    * At this stage form designing is completed, you can click on **EDIT Button** and associate a workflow if needed.
-   * After the associate workflow is completed click on **Next Button** to preview and confirm.
+   * After the workflow association is completed click on **Next Button** to preview and confirm.
    * You can click on **EDIT Button** and publish the form for clients to sent it for client usage.
    * Click on **SAVE Button** to completed designing a form.
    * Form designing is successfully completed, you can now **Log out** and go to [STEP 2](#)